-There was muffled explosion somewhere deep in the ship and she found herself on the ground again.
+There was a muffled explosion somewhere deep in the ship and she found herself on the floor again.
 A hand curled around her arm and she was hoisted up.
 It was one of the crew men.
-He immediately recognized her and pointed upward.
+He immediately recognized her and pointed upward, disregarding the fact that she was back to being a prisoner-of-war.
 She nodded and made their way to the deck.

 "You capitalist spy!"

 She turned to see the zampolit aim his gun at her.
-He trembled as he did.
+He trembled as he did, proud that he could pull of this show so easily.
 "Easy now…"

 "Nyet!
 You… suka!
 You targeted our Premier the whole time!"

 She took a step forward.
 The young officer straightened his back.
-He was desperate and she could see his eyes well up.
+He was desperate and she could see his eyes well up, again another hidden trait in the espionage business.
 "I don't understand… listen, I don't even know what's going on."